 The sum total of all costs that are direct in nature is termed as prime cost.
 The prime cost calculator is an online tool to perform such calculations with a single click.
-The other name for prime cost is flat cost or first cost.
+The other name for prime cost is the flat cost or first cost.
 These costs serve as the basis for the allocation of various overheads that are not directly associated with a particular unit.

-The formula for calculating prime cost includes the addition of all the costs, i.e., cost of direct materials, direct labor, and expenses directly attributable in nature to the goods produced.
+The formula for calculating prime cost includes the addition of all the costs, i.e., the cost of direct materials, direct labor, and expenses directly attributable in nature to the goods produced.

 To write the above in an equation form, consider the following equation:

 Prime Cost = Direct Materials + Direct Wages + Direct Expenses

 How to Calculate using Calculator?

 The user needs to enter the following details into the prime cost calculator to arrive at the prime cost of the product.

 Enter the cost of direct material per unit produced.
 If more than one type of raw material is used to produce a single unit, add the cost of both raw materials.
 Also, if more than one unit is used to produce a single unit, enter the total cost of the number of units used in such production.

 Enter the unit cost of direct labor.
 Similar to the cost of direct materials, the labor force employed in production may belong to different classes such as skilled, semi-skilled, or unskilled.
 Provide the total amount of wages paid for manufacturing one unit.

 Apart from direct material and direct labor costs, there are certain other expenses that are directly attributable to the units manufactured.
 These expenses are known as direct expenses.
 Enter the amount of per-unit direct expense.